Edmund Calamy the Elder: Calamy the Younger

-His eldest son was also called Edmund Calamy, known as "the Younger".
-Calamy the Younger followed a religious path similar to his father's, and lost the rectory of Moreton, Essex in the Great Ejection of 1662.
+His eldest son was also called Edmund Calamy, known as "the Younger"; Calamy the Younger followed a religious path similar to his father's, and he lost the rectory of Moreton, Essex in the Great Ejection of 1662.
 He was of a retiring disposition and moderate views, and died in 1685.
 He was the father of the historian Edmund Calamy.